shdigitech/docker4crmebpro/README.md

     | --- | --- |
     | 服务器地址 | redis |
     | 端口号 | 6379 |

+7. After installation finishes, restart containers for good measure.
+(Otherwise you'll likely to encounter 'Login failed' error)
+    ```bash
+    docker compose restart
+    ```

-8. After installation finishes, you can access the frontend site and admin site respectively at
+8. After containers restarted, you can access the frontend site and admin site respectively at
     1. [http://localhost:28138](http://localhost:28138)
     2. [http://localhost:28138/admin](http://localhost:28138/admin)

     <aside>
     💡 Note: at the time of writing this document, CRMEB has a bug that the admin page will redirect to its login page on port 80 instead of our custom port, simply add the port number back to the login page URL and you should be able to access the login page.
     💡 If you encounter 'login failed' after installation.
 Restart containers should fix it.
-        ```bash
-        docker compose restart
-        ```
     </aside>

 9. This docker-compose combo also packs a PHPMYADMIN for easy database access, you can find it at